tawaren/Sanskrit/README.md

 }
 ```
 ## Appendix Error Handilng
-Two concepts are currently considered for improving the error handling in the Sanskrit vm.
-Further path may be investigated.
+Two concepts are currently considered for improving the error handling in the Sanskrit virtual machine.
+Further paths may be investigated.

 ### Transactions
 Introducing a new kind of function a transactional function, that when called can either return a result (if it commited) or return the inputs (if it did a rollback).
 It is important that on a rollback the function arguments are returned as otherwise affine values could get lost.
 On a rollback all modifications to state is reverted to the state at the beginning of the function call.
 A transactional function can call another transactional function by using the currently active transaction or by opening a new subtransaction.
 This iscan be implemented very efficently in Sanskrit as it is well suited for how the interpreter currently is structured.